On the Hardness of Energy Minimisation for Crystal Structure Prediction

-Finally it can be noted that due to the constant $\frac{1}{2n^2}$ term there is a positive value for any distance greater than $\sqrt{2}n$, satisfying Inequality (\ref{ineq:same_plane_pos}).
-Using these values, it is now shown how to choose a set of parameters which satisfy the Inequalities. \end{proof}
+Noted that due to the constant $\frac{1}{2n^2}$ term there is a positive value for any distance greater than $\sqrt{2}n$, satisfying Inequality (\ref{ineq:same_plane_pos}).
+Using these values, it has now been shown how to design parameters for the Buckingham-Coulomb potential which satisfy the Inequalities. \end{proof}